dinasdata/Chinook_analysis_with_sql/README.md

 <p> Three sales agent and marketers made a high value of sales in the Chinook data store: Jane Peacock with a total sales of 146, Margaret Park and Steve Johson with 140 and 126 sales each other.</p>
 <h2>What are the total sales per country?</h2>
 <img src = "datasets/Sales per coutry.png"/>
 <p> This plot explain the sales made by each country.
-The distribution match exactly the value of invoices explained earlier,which we can see the USA at the top, followed by Brazil, Canada, Germany and France.</p>
+The distribution matches exactly the value of invoices explained earlier,which we can see the USA at the top, followed by Brazil, Canada, Germany and France.</p>
 <h2>What are the top 10 most purchased track</h2>
 <p><link href = "datasets/Top_10_track.csv">
 This link provide the top 10 most purchased track on the database.
 At first we get "Dazed and confused" from the artist Ruel, with a purchase of 5, equal to "the Trooper".
 At second place we can find "The Number of The Beast", "Hallowed Be Thy Name", "Eruption" and "Sure Know Something" with 4 purchases.
 3 tracks followed them, which are "Welcome Home (Sanitarium)", "Brasil" and "Blood Brothers" with 3 purchases total.</p>